phaqueue/nfview2/README.md

 Secondly, modify the *primaryKey* fields you want inside that JSON file.
 It could be unmodified at all (the positions will be the Primary Keys of the nested fields)

 Thirdly, use the flag *-r*, and enter the same arguments.
 The program will read the modified JSON file back and generate the views.

+## Q & A

+Q. What's the point of creating the structure of the Dataset?
+A. It makes specifying the Primary Keys of the nested fields easier.

+Q. Why do we need to specify the Primary Keys?
+A. Because views do not have the Primary Key constraints.
+For example, if the Dataset has a field "a: [nestedType]", the generated view cannot enforce the uniqueness of the elements in the list, unless the user guarantees it.
+What's more, the specified Primary Key will also be served as Foreign Key for the nested fields of the "nestedType".

+Q. What if the elements of a list will be repeated?
+A. We will use the index of the elements as the Primary Key.
+Check the example below for more details.

 ## Examples